 This White Paper was compiled with the participation of 219 people from 136 organisations (-> list on pg.
-120 et seq.) from scientific institutions, museums and archives, libraries, science shops, associations and societies, professional associations, foundations and private individuals who contributed to the White Paper Working Group process through the dialogue forums and meetings, writing workshops and the extensive Citizen Science 2020 online survey.
+120 et seq.) from scientific institutions, museums and archives, libraries, science shops, civil society organisations, professional associations, foundations and private individuals who contributed to the White Paper Working Group process through the dialogue forums and meetings, writing workshops and the extensive Citizen Science 2020 online survey.
 Citizens and social stakeholders contributed an in-depth review thanks to the public online consultation from August to October 2021 with a total of 1,343 contributions (contributions, text annotations and votes) and 119 comments and the position papers from 31 organisations and institutions.

-This White Paper was made possible by the great commitment of all authors and contributors to the White Paper WG, the public dialogue forums, the strategy workshops and public consultation.
+This White Paper was made possible by the great commitment of all authors and contributors to the White Paper working group, the public dialogue forums, the strategy workshops and public consultation.

-The process was partially financed by a 50% coordination centre of the Helmholtz Centre for Environmental Research - UFZ and by an in-kind collaboration with the Leibniz Association and Helmholtz Association offices and the "Bürger schaffen Wissen" (citizens create knowledge) team from the Museum of Natural History and Research in Dialogue.
-We extend our gratitude to the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt DBU) for extensive funding that enabled broad public citizen participation, including the public online consultation, the online evening talks, the production of an accompanying film, and the publication and public launch of this White Paper.
+The process was partially financed by a 50% position by the Helmholtz Centre for Environmental Research - UFZ and by in-kind collaborations with the Leibniz Association and Helmholtz Association offices and the "Bürger schaffen Wissen" (citizens create knowledge) team at the Museum of Natural History and Wissenschaft im Dialog.

+We are very grateful to the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt DBU) for extensive funding that enabled broad public citizen participation, including the public online consultation, the online evening talks, the production of an accompanying film, and the publication and public launch of this White Paper.
 Furthermore, the Federal Ministry of Education and Research (BMBF, Division 115 - Strategic Foresight/Participation and Citizen Research) funded the second dialogue forum and the Helmholtz Association funded the editing and layout of this White Paper.
 The Leibniz Institute for Social Sciences (GESIS) provided technical support for the development of the Citizen Science 2020 survey.